-- a) Be sited in existing buildings, on areas of previously developed land or within the boundary of planned limits of development for Great Bowden; and - b) Be of a size and scale not adversely affecting the character, infrastructure and environment of the village itself and the wider Plan area, including the countryside; and - c) Not involve the loss of dwellings; and - d) Not increase noise levels, fumes, odour or other nuisance to an extent that they would unacceptably disturb occupants of near-by residential property; and - e) Not generate severe levels of traffic movement and provides on-site car parking for all employees and visitors; and - f) Contribute to the character and vitality of the local area; and - g) Any extension or free standing building shall be designed having regard to policies in this Plan and should not detract from the quality and character of the main building by reason of height, scale, massing, location or the facing materials used in their construction; and - h) Be well integrated into and complement existing businesses.
+- a.
+Be sited in existing buildings, on areas of previously developed land or within the boundary of the Limits to Development for Great Bowden; - b.
+Be of a size and scale not adversely affecting the character, infrastructure and environment of the village itself and the wider Plan area, including the countryside; - c.
+Not involve the loss of dwellings; - d.
+Not increase noise levels, fumes, odour or other nuisance to an extent that they would unacceptably disturb occupants of near-by residential property; - e.
+Not generate severe levels of traffic movement and provides on-site car parking for all employees and visitors; - f.
+Contribute to the character and vitality of the local area; - g.
+Any extension or free standing building shall be designed having regard to policies in this Plan and should not detract from the quality and character of the main building by reason of height, scale, massing, location or the facing materials used in their construction; and - h.
+Be well integrated into and complement existing businesses.